Trump to launch his social media app in February, listing shows

 The launch is expected to be the first of three stages in TMTG's development.
 The second would be a subscription video-on-demand service called TMTG+ with entertainment, news and podcasts, according to the company website.
 A November investor presentation indicated that TMTG also wants to launch a podcast network.

-TMTG is currently valued at $4.3 billion based on the stock price of Digital World Acquisition Corp.
+TMTG is valued at $5.3 billion based on the stock price of Digital World Acquisition Corp, which rose 20% after Reuters reported the app's listing on the App Store.
 TMTG agreed in October to merge with the blank-check firm at a valuation of $875 million.

 Trump supporters and retail investors have snapped up Digital World's stock, betting that Trump's popularity with his Republican political base will translate into commercial runaway success.